Forensic Science *CLOSED*

-The Summer College Forensic Science program is intended to provide an introduction to understanding the science behind crime detection.
+The Summer College Forensic Science program provides an introduction to understanding the science behind crime scene and evidence analysis.

-Students will actually be part of a forensic crime scene team that will gather forensic evidence from a simulated crime scene.
+Those participating in this intriguing summer program for high school students become part of an actual forensic crime scene team that will gather forensic evidence from a simulated crime scene.

 Emphasis is placed upon understanding the science behind the techniques used in evaluating forensic evidence.

-Topics included are: blood analysis, organic and inorganic evidence analysis, microscopic investigations, hair analysis, DNA, forensic psychology, drug chemistry and toxicology, fiber comparisons, paints, glass compositions and fragmentation, fingerprints, soil comparisons and arson investigations, among others.
+Topics included: blood analysis, organic and inorganic evidence analysis, microscopic investigations, hair analysis, DNA, forensic psychology, drug chemistry and toxicology, fiber comparisons, paints, glass compositions and fragmentation, fingerprints, soil comparisons, and arson investigations, among others.

-Entry level program – Class lectures and guest speakers provide the scientific background in forensic science.
-A variety of hands-on laboratory exercises will enhance the student’s understanding of this science in an up-close and personal way.
-Students will be part of a forensic crime scene team that will gather and process forensic evidence from a simulated crime scene.
+Class lectures and guest speakers provide the scientific background in forensic science.
+A variety of hands-on laboratory exercises enhance the student’s understanding of this science in an up-close and personal way.

-Students in the entry level program enroll in two courses: CHE 113 Forensic Science (4 credits) and FSC 200 Forensic Science Laboratory (2 credits).
+Students are enrolled in two courses: CHE 113 Forensic Science (4 credits) and FSC 200 Forensic Science Laboratory (2 credits).